When there’s one casino to serve a metro population of five million people, you know that one casino is going to be packed.

 Here, parking is free for up to six hours.
 After six hours, it will cost $5 up to 24 hours.

 The shuttle goes back and forth from this parking lot to the casino every 30 minutes.

 For those unaware, the MBTA (or just “T” to locals), is the area’s public transportation system, which includes busses, subways, and light rail.

 If using the T, there are free shuttles to the Encore Boston Harbor from both the Wellington Station and Malden Center.
 These run every 30 minutes, starting at 6 AM and going to 1 AM.

 Alternatively, the Encore’s Neighborhood Runner buses provide free transportation to the resort from the Chelsea Silver Line station and some other locations in Everett.
-There is also a Chinatown pick-up.
+There is also a Chinatown pick-up and a Quincy Runner.

 Updated shuttle schedules, maps, and information direct from the Encore can be found here: Encore Boston Harbor Shuttle

 Encore Boston Harbor Valet Parking Fee